Pacifica’s Climate Action and Resiliency Plan

 Residential Rebates & Offers Finder| Peninsula Clean Energy

-Cleaner power: 50–100% renewable vs fossil fuel mix
+Cleaner energy: 50–100% renewable, compared to PG&E’s fossil fuel mix

-Incentives: Rebates for EVs, efficiency, electrification
+Incentives: rebates for EVs, energy efficiency, and home electrification

-EV ready charging for apartment buildings
+EV charging for apartment buildings

 Wood stove replacement

-Heat & cooling pump installations/ rebates
+Heat pump installation rebates

 Residential Financing for Clean Energy Upgrade | Peninsula Clean Energy